-1. Try and find contradictions in his different speeches.
+- Try and find contradictions in the delegate’s different speeches.

-2. Remind him of when his country (delegation) did something against what he is saying/ standing up for.
+- Remind him of when their country (delegation) did something against what they are saying/ standing up for.

 Example: when a delegate speaks about “democracy”, use the fact that his country has been criticized for level of civil democracy.
 When a country speaks about the rights of women, use statistics showing they have the highest number of sexual harassment and domestic violence in the world…etc.

 - Just agree with one minor point/ concept/ goal, then refute and refute and refute.